Travels

 2. Rifugio Romano Ristorante

-Also, in the same restaurant, we tried vegan pizza!
+Also, in the same restaurant, we tried vegan pizza too.
 We got a pizza with hot sauce, vegan cheese, and vegan bacon.
 It was delicious, although I think it could have been hotter.
 For my tastes, at least it was a bit mild.
-However, it had an excellent dough, as I have tried elsewhere.
-In general, I came to the fact that the Italians specialize in the dough, so honestly, wherever you go, this won’t disappoint you!
+However, it had an excellent dough.
+In general, I came to the fact that the Italians specialize in the dough, so honestly, wherever you go, you won’t be dissapointed!

 3. Ristorante Re Bio